threefoldtech/zos/specs/network/Public_Provisioning_for_ExitNRs.md

 With that information, a Node can then build the Network Namespace from which it builds the Wireguard Interfaces prior to sending them in the ExitPoint Namespace.

 So the Global Registry hands out
   - Tenant Network Objects
   - Public Interface Objects

 They are related :
   - A Node can have Network Resources
-  - A Network Resource can have (1) Public Interface
+  - A Network Resource can have (1) Public Interface, and that ONLY when that NR is an ExitPoint
   - Both are part of a Tenant Network

 A TNo defines a Network where ONLY the ExitPoint is flagged as being one.
 No more.